-Notes: ^aComorbidity-CVRF: Considering as comorbidity the presence of any of the following Cardiovascular Risk Factors: HBP, Dyslipidemia, Diabetes Mellitus (with or without target organ injury) or Obesity. ^bComorbidity-NRL: We consider as comorbidity the presence of any of the following pathologies: Dementia, Neurodegenerative disease, Transient ischemic attack, Acute cerebrovascular accident, Hemiplegia. ^cComorbidity-Cardio: We consider as comorbidity the presence of any of the following pathologies: Atrial fibrillation, myocardial infarction, Angor, CHF, Peripheral vascular disease. ^dComorbidity-K.L: We consider as comorbidity the presence of any of the following pathologies: chronic kidney disease or Hemodialysis, mild or moderate-severe chronic liver disease. ^eComorbidity-Onco: We consider as comorbidity the presence of any of the following pathologies: solid neoplasia with or without metastasis, leukemia or lymphoma. ^fComorbidity: In this case we consider as comorbidity the presence of any of the presence of any of the pathologies: not in the perious ones.
+Notes: ^aComorbidity-CVRF: Considering as comorbidity the presence of any of the following Cardiovascular Risk Factors: HBP, Dyslipidemia, Diabetes Mellitus (with or without target organ injury) or Obesity. ^bComorbidity-NRL: We consider as comorbidity the presence of any of the following pathologies: Dementia, Neurodegenerative disease, Transient ischemic attack, Acute cerebrovascular accident, Hemiplegia. ^cComorbidity-Cardio: We consider as comorbidity the presence of any of the following pathologies: Atrial fibrillation, myocardial infarction, Angor, CHF, Peripheral vascular disease. ^dComorbidity-K.L: We consider as comorbidity the presence of any of the following pathologies: ohronic kidney disease or Hemodialysis, mild or moderate-severe chronic liver disease. ^eComorbidity-Onco: We consider as comorbidity the presence of any of the following pathologies: solid neoplasia with or without metastasis, leukemia or lymphoma. ^fComorbidity: In this case we consider as comorbidity the presence of any of the pathologies included in the previous ones.